-The holders of a majority in principal amount of a series of debt securities issued under the indenture, voting together as one class for this purpose, may waive the Operating Company's compliance with some of its covenants applicable to that series of debt securities.
-However, the Operating Company cannot obtain a waiver of a payment default or of any of the matters covered by the bullet points included above under "- Changes Requiring Your Approval".
+The holders of a majority in principal amount of a series of debt securities issued under the indenture, voting together as one class for this purpose, may waive NMFC's or the Operating Company's compliance, as applicable, with some of its covenants applicable to that series of debt securities.
+However, NMFC or the Operating Company, as applicable, cannot obtain a waiver of a payment default or of any of the matters covered by the bullet points included above under "- Changes Requiring Your Approval".